RasmusJensen96/WS/_posts/2020-06-23-Easy-implementation-of-a (simpler)-FAVAR.md

 ```

 ## Including Plots
-We use the FRED-md dataset of McCracken & Ng (2015), as it is a readily available and quite diverse dataset; suitable for big-data analysis [Dataset link](https://research.stlouisfed.org/econ/mccracken/fred-databases/).
+We use the FRED-md dataset of McCracken & Ng (2015), as it is a readily available and quite diverse dataset of 128 time-series; suitable for big-data analysis [Dataset link](https://research.stlouisfed.org/econ/mccracken/fred-databases/).
 From the FRED-md database a MatLab companion is available, for transforming the data, however as the data here is all in levels,
 non-stationary.

 ![](../assets/img/unnamed-chunk-2-1.png)<!-- -->